 It is recommended that for decks less than 2 ft. above grade that you follow the same requirements for required guards.
-Making these guards non-climbable and opening not greater than 4" to prevent children from accidentally getting their heads stuck in the guard.

 Are guardrails required for stairs?

 Guards are required on stairs where there is a difference in elevation of more than 600 mm (2 ft.) to finished ground level.
 The height of guards for flights of steps shall be 900 mm (3 ft.) and be measured vertically from the top of the handrail to a line drawn through the leading edge of the treads served by the guard.